Twin Perspectives

 There is also a lovely tearoom here, ideal for a cup of tea and slice of cake after a walk around the estate.

 There are lots of clearly signposted trails around the area and for those looking for more adventure, you can also take Ross’ Wildlife Boat Trip from the Mere.
-Unfortunately, we ran out of time to do this, but are definitely eager to return to explore the area’s wildlife (children of all ages are welcome on the boat).
+Unfortunately, we ran out of time to do this, but are definitely keen to return to explore the area’s wildlife (children of all ages are welcome on the boat).

 horsey wind pump